govuk-one-login/service-header/README.md

 ## How to start using the header in your service

+### If your service does not use Nunjucks

+If your service does not use Nunjucks, download and unzip the source code attached to the most recent [release](https://github.com/govuk-one-login/service-header/releases).
+The relevant files are found in the `dist` folder.

-1. If your service uses Nunjucks
+### If your service uses Nunjucks

 > If your service uses Nunjucks, you can use NPM to install the header
 >